COVER HOME > 2027 > HUNDRED SOUND OF BRACKET BLOG CITY GUIDE

 What I understand from listening to this disc is that Chouchou is a fine environmental musician and also a master of musique concrète and sound collage, which also suggests that he is a great editor as well.

-Text and images: Kurando Furuya, Hitoshi Odajima, Tomoki Kurokawa
+Text: Kurando Furuya, Hitoshi Odajima, Tomoki Kurokawa

 Translation: Mariko Takei